dennisprangle/AdversarialDesignCode/README.md

-## Adversarial design code
+# Adversarial design code

 The repository is code used in the paper "Bayesian experimental design without posterior calculations: an adversarial approach" (https://arxiv.org/abs/1904.05703).

+## Code for paper

-To reproduce the results in the paper run
+To reproduce the results in the paper run:

 ```bash
 python3 poisson_example.py --lr-a 1e-3 --name "poisson3"